 View INSTANT Quotes

-Comparing Whole Life vs Universal Life – Updated 2022
+Comparing Whole Life and Guaranteed Universal Life

 whole life vs universal life

-Fact Check By: Holly Mitchell
+Holly Mitchell &

 Holly Mitchell’s background in life insurance insurance goes back to 1985 when she worked for her father who was a New York Life agent.
 Holly has a marketing degree from Auburn University and has had a life insurance license since 2008.
 In addition to advising life insurance for customers all around the country, Holly is our website fact checker.

-Understanding Whole Life vs Universal Life
+Understanding Whole Life and Guaranteed Universal Life

 When searching for a life insurance policy, the choice typically comes down to either a permanent insurance policy or a term insurance policy.
 The difference between the two is straightforward.
-Permanent insurance, like guaranteed universal life and whole life, is insurance you intend to keep the rest of your life.
-Term insurance is meant to insure you for a certain number of years, like 10 years, 20 years or 30 years, no longer than that.
+Permanent insurance, like guaranteed universal life and whole life, is insurance you intend to keep for the rest of your life.
+Term insurance is meant to insure you for a certain number of years, like 10 years, 20 years, or 30 years, no longer than that.

 Though they both are members of the permanent life family, there are significant distinctions between them that make a big difference in the financial impact they can have on a family.
 Fortunately, those differences are easy to see, and that is why we’re going to be taking a close look.
 That begs the question, “Whole life vs universal life: which is best for you?”